Excavator VS Skid Steer - Which is better?

 What is an Excavator?

-An excavator is a type of heavy machinery with a hydraulic arm, designed for excavation, landscaping and general ground clearance projects.
+An excavator is a type of heavy machinery with a hydraulic arm and dozer blade, designed for excavation, landscaping and general ground clearance projects.
 The hydraulic arm extends for improved digging and usually features rubber or steel tracks to maximize traction with the ground.
 Excavators are also available with wheels, which are more commonly known as rubber ducks.
 Wheeled excavators are usually favored in urban environments where manoeuvring on roads is essential.
+The dozer blade adds additional stability when digging and can be used for simple ground levelling tasks.

 What is a Skid Steer?